 Within couples, conflict results in a short-term elevation in cortisol, followed by return to normal levels (

-A study of conflict styles in 88 couples found nonjudgmental mindfulness or empathy led to a more rapid return of cortisol to normal levels following an argument.
+A study of conflict styles in 88 couples found nonjudgmental mindfulness led to a more rapid return of cortisol to normal levels following an argument.
 Therefore, practicing compassion and empathy toward your partner — and receiving it back — may better manage your cortisol levels (

 Support from loved ones can also help reduce cortisol in the face of stress.

-Another study showed that having an affectionate interaction with a romantic partner before a stressful activity resulted in lower stress-induced markers such as heart rate and blood pressure more than support from a friend (
+For example, one study showed that having an affectionate interaction (verbally or physically) with a romantic partner or platonic friend before a stressful activity resulted in lower stress-induced markers such as heart rate and blood pressure (

 Relationships with friends and family can lead to happiness and to stress.
 Spend time with those you love and learn to forgive and manage conflict for better emotional and physical health.